top of page

 Conclusion

 • This is the most significant project I worked on throughout my university education.
-While there were larger projects I took part in, they were facilitated by others and I was usually given the role of a manager or designer in them.
-Museum.exe wasn't an exception to that, yet I was also able to direct my own ideas and iterate on them.
-Games are never released the way they are envisioned from the start, even those with a large budget, and I cannot stress the importance of experiencing that first-hand enough.
+While there were larger projects I took part in, they were facilitated by others, and I was usually given the role of a manager or designer.
+Museum.exe wasn't an exception to that, yet here, I was also able to direct my own ideas and iterate on them.
+Despite this, I can't say that it went without flaw: while the project received lots of positive feedback, we could've certainly spent more time aligning it with our core pillars.
+Games are never released the way they are envisioned from the start, especially those with a large budget, and I cannot stress the importance of experiencing that first-hand enough.

 • Throughout the development of Museum.exe, we also reached out to some of the developers who worked on the games we showcased.
 While some appreciated their game being included in our project, Steve Gaynor - the creator of Gone Home, Tacoma, and other games - enjoyed our project the most.
 He sent us a lot of feedback on what could be improved or done better.
 He mentioned a "high conceptual and implementation quality" but he also explained in detail how the in-game text looked unprofessional in comparison.
 Since I worked on the text the most, I can't avoid saying that his feedback was one of my main takeaways as well.
 Check out his newsletter where he talks about our game here!